isaacs/node-tar/README.md

   or `false` to omit it.
 - `portable` Omit metadata that is system-specific: `ctime`, `atime`, `uid`, `gid`, `uname`, `gname`, `dev`, `ino`, and `nlink`.
-Note that `mtime` is still included, because this is necessary other time-based operations.
+Note that `mtime` is still included, because this is necessary for other time-based operations.
+Additionally, `mode` is set to a "reasonable default" for most unix systems, based on a `umask` value of `0o22`.
 - `preservePaths` Allow absolute paths.
 By default, `/` is stripped from absolute paths.
 [Alias: `P`]
 - `mode` The mode to set on the created file archive